sst/guide/_chapters/test-the-configured-apis.md

 ---
 layout: post
-title: Test the configured APIs
+title: Test the Configured APIs
 date: 2018-03-16 00:00:00
 description:
 comments_id:
 ---

 Now we have two sets of APIs (prod and dev), let's quickly test them to make sure they are working fine before we plug our frontend into them.
 Back in the [Test the APIs]({% link _chapters/test-the-apis.md %}) chapter, we used a simple utility called [AWS API Gateway Test CLI](https://github.com/AnomalyInnovations/aws-api-gateway-cli-test).
-If you don't have it installed take a quick look back at [chapter]({% link _chapters/test-the-apis.md %}).

-Befre we do the test let's create a test user for both the environments.
+Before we do the test let's create a test user for both the environments.
 We'll be following the exact same steps as the [Create a Cognito test user]({% link _chapters/create-a-cognito-test-user.md %}) chapter.

 ### Create Test Users